-- Pat dough evenly in an ungreased 13x9x2-inch baking pan.
-I usually use a small cookie sheet of this size as it easier to cut them later.
+- Pat dough evenly into a greased 13x9x2-inch baking pan.
 Bake for about 15-20 minutes or until edges begin to brown and surface is dry.
 Don’t over bake or they will be a bit dry.

 - Let cool completely.
 Frost with white frosting, Take a minute to separate the cranberries- they tend to get stuck together in little clumps when in the bag.
 Sprinkle them over the frosting and then sprinkle on orange zest.

 If you don’t want to go with orange, you can use slivered or sliced almonds and substitute almond extract for the orange extract.

 - 1/2 cup Splenda brown sugar baking blend for the sugar

 - Brown or white whole wheat flour - just let the dough sit for about 20 minutes as whole wheat flours take time to absorb the liquids in a recipe to bake nicely.